 Cast your minds back to a time much simpler – I say this because I was 12 turning 13.
 As mentioned earlier, my obsession with Hilary Duff was at an all-time high – she was right at the peak of managing a film AND music career, a popular combination for early noughties child stars.
 This was also the start of Lindsay Lohan’s career, the anti-Hilary, her arch nemesis.
 Before she was arrested for DUI and was still starring in Disney movies.
 Mary-Kate and Ashley Olsen turned 18 and ended their movie series together.
 I remember being devastated when it was announced Mary-Kate had anorexia nervosa because it became a reality that these teen stars I looked up to weren’t the characters they played in poorly written movies – they were real and flawed.

 I remember The OC being the most popular TV show on at the time – I wasn’t allowed to watch it so I used to tape it on on our VCR and in later years, watch it online.
 It remains one of my favourite shows to date.
 Inspired by The OC, Laguna Beach – The Real Orange County was then created, a pseudo-reality show, following the lives of several rich teenagers living in the area.
 Who knew how popular the format of that particular show would be today?

-Ashlee Simpson came on the scene in 2004, dubbed the edgier Simpson sister – she wasn’t edgy, but to a 13-year-old she certainly was – and Green Day released their notorious album American Idiot.
-I thought they were pretty cool for a band I didn’t realise had been around since 1986.
+Ashlee Simpson came on the scene in 2004, dubbed the edgier Simpson sister – she wasn’t edgy, but to a 13-year-old she certainly was – and Green Day were the hottest new band.
+Well, so I thought anyway, I didn’t realise they had been making music since 1986.